Change request

 Examples

-Documentation that support the assessment of the business case:
+Documentation that supports the assessment of the business case:

-Documentation that support the reason a request for change has been formally rejected by the change control team:
+Documentation that supports the reason a request for change was rejected by the change control team:

 Reports